chkla/NLP2CSS-Tutorial/README.md

 # NLP2CSS-Tutorial

-# From NLP to CSS: A Practical Tutorial on using Transformers in your next Research Project
+# From NLP to CSS: A Practical Tutorial on using Transformers in your Research
-_This page is an open-repository that provides you with the material from our tutorial on "Transformers, HuggingFace and Social Science Applications" which was presented by [Christopher Klamm](https://linktr.ee/chkla), [Moritz Laurer](https://www.ceps.eu/ceps-staff/moritz-laurer/) and [Elliott Ash](https://elliottash.com) on the [7th International Conference on Computational Social Science](https://ic2s2-2021.ethz.ch)._
+_This page is an open-repository that provides you with the material from our tutorial on Transformers 🤖, HuggingFace 🤗 and Social Science Applications 👥 which was presented by [Christopher Klamm](https://linktr.ee/chkla), [Moritz Laurer](https://www.ceps.eu/ceps-staff/moritz-laurer/) and [Elliott Ash](https://elliottash.com) on the [7th International Conference on Computational Social Science](https://ic2s2-2021.ethz.ch)._

 ## Overview